-Once you receive your nasal CPAP mask, take some time well before bed to fit it to your face and to learn to take it on and off.
+Once you receive your nasal CPAP mask, take some time well before bed to fit it to your face and learn to take it on and off.
 Follow the directions included with the mask closely for fitting and adjustment.
-Also, review the cleaning recommendations and the part replacement schedule to increase your satisfaction with the mask and to improve the life of the mask.
+Also, review the cleaning recommendations and the part replacement schedule to increase your satisfaction with the mask and improve the life of the mask.

 There are some new and unique nasal masks on the market today that feature tubing on the top of the head with minimal contact on the face.
 The Dreamwear nasal mask by Philips Respironics and the Airfit N30i mask by ResMed both offer this feature with a unique Nasal Cushion that sits just below the nostrils.
 The innovative design of these nasal masks allows for a clear line of vision allowing you to watch tv in Bed or read.